-Essentially, including this type of rider in your coverage is a little like having an insurance policy for your insurance policy.
+Essentially, including this type of accelerated benefits rider in your coverage is a little like having an insurance policy for your insurance policy.
 End-of-life care can be costly and while Medicaid covers those costs if you’re income-eligible, Medicare does not.
 You could purchase a separate policy to cover the cost of care, but it’s likely to come with substantial premiums.
 On the other hand, if you were to develop a chronic illness and require high-level care, your accelerated death benefit rider could help with those costs, allowing your loved ones to preserve your financial assets for other expenses.

 An accelerated benefit rider essentially allows you to balance the financial needs associated with treatment and other care if you become terminally ill.
 At the same time, your family members still have the reassurance of receiving a death benefit payment in the future to assist with funeral and burial costs or other expenses.
 For that reason, it’s often referred to as a living benefits rider.

 How the accelerated death benefit rider works